2 The Basics II: Accidentals and Beats

 - Here, the natural sign is required and should not have parentheses around it.

-- The first note in the second measure does require a flat since it is in a different octave and is after a bar line.
+- The first note in the second measure needs a flat because it is in a different octave and follows a bar line.

-- The only natural sign occurs on B because the previous note is the same letter name in the same octave.
+- The only natural sign appears on B natural in measure 5, because the previous note is the same letter name, in the same octave, and in the same measure.

-Example 2.2.8 contains both a required natural sign and a courtesy natural sign.
+Example 2.2.9 includes both a required natural sign and a courtesy natural sign.

 - Number 5: The courtesy natural signs show that both D and F are natural.